Thank you for taking the time to read this in order to understand how we score in the reviews.

 What do the numbers mean?

-9 – It’s almost perfect but lacks the revolutionary aspect.
+9 – It’s almost superb but lacks the revolutionary aspect or has unpleasant flaws.

 8 – It’s a great game.